Submit support requests and browse self-service resources.

 In an earlier post, Taming the Kubernetes Revolution, we looked at how containers revolutionized the computing landscape, how they work, and some of the basic architectural components that make up the Kubernetes stack.

-In this post we will examine Kubernetes in the enterprise, Kubernetes-based platforms, and how to run your business APIs at scale using these technologies.
+In this post we will examine Kubernetes in the enterprise, Kubernetes-based platforms, and how to run your enterprise APIs at scale using these technologies.

 To realize all the benefits of containers, organizations need an orchestration and management platform to reduce complexity and streamline the development and operations processes.